 "Agent class not found".

 For resolving this problem, you should check if:

 For showing the arguments given to Janus, you could launch Janus with the command line option:

 --cli.
 This option stops Janus after displaying the command line arguments,

 When installing Janus as an SRE in the Eclipse interface, the plugin loads the Jar file of the SRE with the default API.
 The Jar archiver uses the default file encoding of the operating system.
 On Linux and MacOS 10, it is almost UTF-8.
 On Windows, it is Latin1.
 And on MacOS (before 10), it is Mac-Roman.

-Unfortunately, the Janus Jar file is generated on a Linux operating system (UTF-8).
-When the Java virtual machine tries to uncompress and use the content of the Jar, it complains about an invalid charset format.
+The Janus Jar file is generated on a Linux operating system (UTF-8).
+When the Java virtual machine tries to uncompress and use the content of the Jar, it may complain about an invalid charset format.

 For solving this issue, you could launch your Eclipse with the command line option

 -Dfile.encoding=UTF-8, which is forcing the Eclipse product to consider the